DARPA-ASKEM/terarium/testing/manual/project-export-import.md

 1. Create a new project
 2. Add a simple model into the project, eg SIR
 3. Create a simple simulation workflow: model => model-config => simulate
-4. Run simulate, pick a few variables to plot once simulate compltes
+4. Run simulate, pick a few variables to plot once simulate completes
 5. Export the project: Project-overview, download
 6. Rename the project to [project-old]
 7. Import the project you downloaded